Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

         character.
 None can be higher than 3 at character creation.
         *Suggested:* \[3,2,2,1,1\]

-    -   Choose a [***<u>Specialty</u>***](/System/Abilities/#specialties) for each Trained Ability with at least 1 dot.
+    -   Choose a Specialty for each Trained Ability that has at least 1 dot.
 Specializations are focused applications of an Ability, such as “Close Combat: Swords” or “Lore: Realm History”.
-If a character must work outside their specialty—in this case “Close Combat: Unarmed”, they suffer a -2 dice penalty to their roll.
+If a character must work outside their specialty, they suffer a -2 dice penalty to their ability (minimum 0.)

         Example specialties are listed with each Trained ability, but you may come up with any description you prefer, so long as it is not too broad as to be practically all-encompassing.

-8. Gain **3 Favored Lesser Powers.**
+2. Gain **3 Lesser Powers.**
     You may take Powers from the list of Universal Charms, your Exalt’s Charms, Martial Arts Techniques, Spells from Sorcery, and/or Evocations from an Artifact.

     Greater Powers require Essence 3, and Capstone Powers require Essence 5.

+3. Spend **15 xp** as desired, keeping whatever remains unspent.

-9. Detail out the [Armor and Weapons](/System/Combat/#armor-and-weapons) your character uses.
+4. Detail out the [Armor and Weapons](/System/Combat/#armor-and-weapons) your character uses.
 Any other mundane equipment the character has need not be written down—so long as it is a reasonable thing for your character to carry, it may be used.